MishenkovDaniil/Mandelbrot_set/readme.md

 | not_optimized             | 2.83  |    172    |

-Working fps was measured excluding rendering and calculated as 1/work_time (average work time in 100 work iteration)
+Working fps was measured excluding rendering and calculated as 1/work_time (average work time in 100 work iteration) All versions work with -o3 and -mavx2 flags and use SSE instructions

+## Results
+- it is not always possible to boost your programm by 'helping' inbuilt optimizer by building different auxilary constructions in your code
+- using intrinsics may boost your programm and do it better than inbuilt optimizer
+- overheads does not allow to boost it absolutely (for example, if you treat 4 pixels at the same time (as in this programm) you will never boost it in 4 times)